apache/couchdb-documentation/src/replication/replicator.rst

       }

 ``_scheduler/jobs`` shows more information, such as a detailed history of state changes.
-If a persisent replication has not yet started, has failed, or is completed, information about its state can only be found in ``_scheduler/docs``.
+If a persistent replication has not yet started, has failed, or is completed, information about its state can only be found in ``_scheduler/docs``.
 Keep in mind that some replication documents could be invalid and could not become a replication job.
 Others might be delayed